by Tim Storm on July 31, 2010

 Short Sale versus Foreclosure

 A short sale occurs when a home owner sells their home, even though they owe more than the home is worth.
 Their Orange County home loan lender needs to sign off on the home sale, since it is the bank who will be taking a loss on the property if it is sold.
 A short sale can help to preserve a home owners credit compared to going through a full fledged foreclosure.
 FHA typically requires 3 years after a foreclosure or short sale, unless extenuating circumstances can be proved as the reason for the short sale.
-Fannie Mae requires between 4 and 5 years after a foreclosure, but will lender to 80% of the properties value only two years after a short sale.
-But VA, at least for those that are eligible, will lender to 100% of the properties value up to the county VA loan limits.
-The VA Loan limits in Orange and Los Angeles counties, the $0 down loan limit is $593,750.
+Fannie Mae requires between 4 and 5 years after a foreclosure, but will lend to 80% of the properties value only two years after a short sale.
+But VA, at least for those that are eligible, will lend to 100% of the properties value up to the county VA loan limits.
+The VA Loan limits in Orange and Los Angeles counties, the $0 down loan limit is $679,650 in 2018.

 Veterans Need Perfect Credit After Foreclosure or Short Sale